jitinjami/InverseHeatConduction/README.md

 https://manipal.pure.elsevier.com/en/publications/inverse-conduction-method-using-finite-difference-method

-All details can be found in the report
+All details can be found in the report.
+Code was written in Fortran F90.